astra-sim/astra-sim-docs/_sources/system-layer/system-layer.md.txt

 - Memory operation: Issues a call to the Memory backend to simulate the duration of the operation.
 - Collective operation: Breaks the collective communication into point-to-point send and receive messages, and issues a 'send' or 'receive' call to the network backend to simulate the messages.

 Since the compute and memory operations are fairly straightforward, we focus on how the collective operations are scheduled and executed.
+[Source Code Directory](https://github.com/astra-sim/astra-sim/tree/master/astra-sim/system)

 :::{toctree}
 collective-scheduler.md